SumoLogic/fluentd-kubernetes-sumologic/README.md

 ## Installation

 The plugin runs as a Kubernetes [DaemonSet](http://kubernetes.io/docs/admin/daemons/); it runs an instance of the plugin on each host in a cluster.
 Each plugin instance pulls system, kubelet, docker daemon, and container logs from the host and sends them, in JSON or text format, to an HTTP endpoint on a hosted collector in the [Sumo](http://www.sumologic.com) service.
+Note the plugin with default configuration requires Kubernetes >=1.8.
+See [the section below on running this on Kubernetes <1.8](#running-on-kubernetes-versions-<1.8)

 - [Step 1  Create hosted collector and HTTP source in Sumo](#step-1--create-hosted-collector-and-http-source-in-sumo)
 - [Step 2  Create a Kubernetes secret](#step-2--create-a-kubernetes-secret)